NicolaPicciafuoco/SoftwareSecurity_blockchain/README.md

 ### Prerequisites

 The only real prerequisite needed for the project is to have a working installation of Docker and Docker Compose.
-Based on your operating system, you can install Docker Desktop following [this link](https://www.docker.com/get-started/).
+Based on your operating system, you can install Docker following [this link](https://www.docker.com/get-started/).

 Otherwise, you can always install [Docker Desktop](https://www.docker.com/products/docker-desktop) for the GUI version.